rhernandez00/spatially_constrained_spectral_clustering/README.md

 The workflow combines:

-a feature-based similarity matrix,
+- a feature-based similarity matrix,

-a spatial adjacency/contiguity constraint,
+- a spatial adjacency/contiguity constraint,

-a joint graph Laplacian embedding, and
+- a joint graph Laplacian embedding, and

-k-means clustering in spectral space.
+- k-means clustering in spectral space.

 This implementation corresponds to the approach described in the paper and includes scripts for running clustering, preprocessing data, and evaluating cluster quality.

-What the Code Does
+What the Code Does:
 1. Data Loading & Preprocessing

 Loads feature matrices (e.g., fMRI timeseries, tabular features, etc.).